piroff/wordpress/README.md

 ssh -i credentials/private_key.pem ec2-user@<IP>
 ```
 ![App Screenshot](screenshots/ec2_login.png)
-Use the lb_dns_name output to access the Wordpres home page.
+Use the lb_dns_name output to access the Wordpress home page.
 Also, individual public IP address can also be used to ensure each EC2 instance is up and running (without then need to login to the AWS console and check Target Group targets availability)